Peter Jackson shares sneak peek at Beatles documentary Get Back

 The film also features the Beatles’ final live performance as a group, the rooftop concert on London’s Savile Row.
 The Beatles split in 1970.

-The Beatles: Get Back will open in UK cinemas on August 27 2021.
+The Beatles: Get Back will open in cinemas on August 27 2021.